 We’ll walk through what narrations are and how you can help your kids start writing them.
 We’ll share some free printable narration pages that you can use to write about anything you’re learning.
-Finally, we also have a printable list of Narration Writing Prompts that will get your kids’ brains in gear in creative ways.

 Narration is a wonderful way to solidify knowledge.
 At its simplest, narration is just telling what you’ve learned.
 Written narration is writing down those ideas.
 It can be the most important step to real learning because it provides an opportunity for kids to pair their own ideas and experiences with the new information they have learned.
 Written ideas, articulated, can stay with us.

-Write at the End of Each Unit
+Write At The End Of Each Unit

 At the end of each Layers of Learning unit, decide on a way to show what you learned in writing.
 In schools, this is traditionally a test.
 In homeschool, you have the freedom to show what you learned in many, many ways.
 Choose from these ways: